mmistakes/minimal-mistakes/_posts/2021-10-21-kafka-streams.md

 excerpt: "Apache Kafka is clearly the leading technology concerning message brokers, and Kafka Streams brings a complete stateful streaming system based directly on top of it.
 Let's see its primary features."
 ---

+_Another great round by [Riccardo Cardin](https://github.com/rcardin), now a frequent contributor to the Rock the JVM blog.
+Riccardo is a senior developer, a teacher and a passionate technical blogger.
+He's well versed with Apache Kafka; he recently published an article on [how to integrate ZIO and Kafka](/zio-kafka).
+So now he rolled up his sleeves in the quest of writing the most compact comprehensive tutorial on Kafka Streams.
+We hope you enjoy it!
+Enter Riccardo:_

 Apache Kafka nowadays is clearly the leading technology concerning message brokers.
 It's scalable, resilient, and easy to use.
 Moreover, it leverages a bunch of exciting client libraries that offer a vast set of additional features.
 One of these libraries is _Kafka Streams_.

 Kafka Streams brings a complete stateful streaming system based directly on top of Kafka.
 Moreover, it introduces many exciting concepts, like the duality between topics and database tables.
 Implementing such ideas, Kafka Streams provides us many valuable operations on topics, such as joins, grouping capabilities, and so on.